 Market Research

-Prove your expertise in the dog grooming industry within the market research section of your business plan.
+Prove your expertise in the pet grooming industry within the market research section of your business plan.
+Understanding the pet grooming industry, local market, and competition is crucial.
+Research what other groomers in your area are offering to identify market gaps and opportunities.
 Answer these questions as you research:

 • Market need: What gap in the market do you intend to fill with your products and/or services?